 G89.18

-G89.18 Diagnosis Code: Other acute postprocedural pain
+G89.18 diagnosis code: Other acute postprocedural pain

-The ICD-10 G89.18 diagnosis code is used to designate Other acute postprocedural pain.
-This is a standard ICD-10 code used on patients who experience pain after undergoing a surgical procedure.
-Feeling pain after undergoing a surgical procedure is common and considered to be an expected outcome.
+The ICD-10 G89.18 diagnosis code is used to designate other acute postprocedural pain.
+This is a standard ICD-10-CM code used on patients who experience pain after undergoing a surgical procedure.
+It is part of the other disorders of the nervous system category.

+Feeling pain after undergoing a surgical procedure is common and considered an expected outcome.
 Acute postprocedural pain refers to the pain that patients immediately feel after surgery and after their anesthetics wear off.
-This pain should last for, at most, three months.
-The pain should lessen over time.
+This pain should last for, at most, three months and lessen over time.

 Is G89.18 billable?